Wayne Davenport

-Raymond Wayne Davenport (December 16, 1906 – April 27, 2001) was an American professional football halfback.
-He played college football for the Hardin–Simmons Cowboys and later for one season in the National Football League (NFL) with the Green Bay Packers.
+Raymond Wayne Davenport (December 16, 1906 – April 27, 2001) was an American professional football player.
+A halfback, he played college football for the Hardin–Simmons Cowboys and later for one season in the National Football League (NFL) with the Green Bay Packers.
 He was a high school coach in between his time at Hardin–Simmons and for a year after his stint with the Packers before returning to college and playing a year for the George Washington Colonials in 1933.
 He later returned to his home state of Texas where he was a businessman.

 Early life

 Davenport was born on December 16, 1906, in San Saba, Texas.
-He attended San Saba High School and is the school's lone alumnus ever to make it to the NFL.
+He attended San Saba High School and is the school's only alumnus to make it to the NFL.
 At San Saba, he was a standout athlete, winning four varsity letters in football and basketball, three in baseball and track and field, and one in tennis.
 As a senior in 1924–25, he was voted the school's most outstanding athlete.
 Nicknamed "Mike", he was also "distinguished in extra-curricular activities" while at San Saba, and he graduated as part of the class of 1925.

 The Waco News-Tribune reported that Davenport was set to attend either the University of Texas or Baylor University in 1925; however, he ended up enrolling at Hardin–Simmons University (then known as Simmons University) in 1926.
 He won a letter for the Hardin–Simmons football team in his first year in 1926 and was used as a fullback and halfback.
 In addition to football, he also competed in track and field and basketball.
 He received more letters in football in 1927 and 1928, although he was injured for part of the latter year.

 After having been "one of the leading athletes" at Hardin–Simmons, Davenport graduated with a Bachelor of Arts degree in 1929 and then became a teacher at Richland Springs High School, where he coached athletics and football.
 He then returned to Hardin–Simmons in 1930 and was one of the conference's leading scorers, playing despite suffering an injury early in the season that initially left "his respiratory muscles partly paralyzed" and required a stay in the hospital.
 He was awarded a letter for the 1930 football season.